andrejbauer/coop/Manual.md

 ### Operations

 All computational effects (apart from exceptions and signals) are represented by operations.
-You can declare new operation `op` at the top level with the directive
+You can declare a new operation `op` at the top level with the directive

-    operation op : τ → ρ {!exc₁, !exc₂, …}
+    resource op : τ → ρ {!exc₁, !exc₂, …}

-This says that `op` is an operation which takes an argument of type `τ` and returns a result of type `ρ`, or raises one of the exceptions `exc₁, exc₂, …`.
-The shorthand `operation op : τ → ρ` is equivalent to `operation op : τ → ρ {}`.
+This says that `op` is an (resource-like) operation which takes an argument of type `τ` and returns a result of type `ρ`, or raises one of the exceptions `exc₁, exc₂, …`.
+The shorthand `resource op : τ → ρ` is equivalent to `resource op : τ → ρ {}`.

-An operation `op` with argument `v` is called with `op v`.
+An operation `op` with argument `v` is called as `op v`.
 Such calls are handled by [runners](#runners), or by [containers](#containers) at the toplevel.

+**Note:** We reserve the more customary keyword `operation` for those operations that users can handle with arbitrary general effect handlers.
+Such general effect handlers are currently not yet implemented in `coop`, but we plan to add them soon enough.

 #### Example

 The file `pervasives.coop` delcares the I/O operations

-    operation print_int : int → unit
+    resource print_int : int → unit
-    operation print_string : string → unit
+    resource print_string : string → unit
-    operation read_int : unit → int {!malformed_integer}
+    resource read_int : unit → int {!malformed_integer}
-    operation read_string : unit → string
+    resource read_string : unit → string
-    operation flush : unit → unit
+    resource flush : unit → unit

 Notice that `read_int` may throw a `malformed_integer` exception.
 Coop keeps track of exceptions and issues a warning if the `malformed_integer` exception is not handled.